aupac/ember-aupac-typeahead/README.md

 -  `placeholder` : (default: 'Search') the placeholder text to display in the input.
 -  `name` : (default: '') the name of the typeahead input.
 -  `action`: (*required) the selected item will be provided as the first argument.
 -  `selection` : (default: null) will be set as the initial selection in the component.
+Wrap selection with helper `(readonly x)` to avoid two-way binding.
 -  `autoFocus`: (default: false) focus the control on render.
 -  `setValue`: (default: sets the value as is) a function to set the typeahead value based on the users `selection`, signature `function(selection)`.